 Business Development and Innovation: Introduction MSB305

-In the conventional view of economics, firms are seen as homogeneous entities that operate in isolation.
-Nothing could be further from the truth.
-Firms are in fact embedded into different layers and networks of relations with a number of different organizations across many locations.
-This course introduces students to how firms interact with and utilize their surroundings.
-It delivers a fundamental understanding of regional development and inter-organizational networks of production and learning, whereby emphasis is put on modern knowledge-based and evolutionary approaches.
-That is, the course presents students with the scientific underpinnings of the beyond-the-individual-firm perspective that are at the heart of modern approaches to business development.
-Drawing on core concepts and insights from the fields of Regional Science and Economic Geography as well as Complex System Theories, students will learn about and discuss the role played by location, networks, and system embeddedness for businesses and their development.
-The course thereby lays the basis for the subsequent courses: BDI: The firm perspective and BDI: The policy perspective.
+The course presents students with the scientific underpinnings of the beyond-the-individual-firm perspective that are at the heart of modern approaches to business development.
+Drawing on core concepts and insights from the fields of Regional Science and Economic Geography, as well as Complex System Theories, students will learn about and discuss the roles that locations, networks, and system embeddedness play for businesses and their development.
+The course thereby forms the basis for the subsequent courses: BDI: The firm perspective and BDI: The policy perspective.

 Classical theories of regional development (e.g., agglomeration, urbanization, polarization)